ATEX Glands and Hazardous Locations

 The three components of a hazardous area, whose combination can cause an explosion are flammable substances (fuel), ignition sources (or heat) and oxidizers (air).

-To make the area safe, one or more of the three elements must be eliminated.
+To make the area safe, elimination of one or more of the three elements is essential.
 Within an industrial application, most times it’s impossible or impractical to eliminate the flammable substance or the oxidizer.

 Therefore the most practical and convenient solution is to eliminate the source of ignition.

-To achieve that, the electrical equipment that must be used and installed in such locations, should be specially designed and tested to ensure it does not initiate an ignition or explosion.
+To achieve that, the electrical equipment used and installed in such locations, should adhere to special designed and testing to ensure it does not initiate an ignition or explosion.

 That’s where ATEX comes in, but… what is ATEX?